Fullchee/reminders-frontend/README.md

 ## Dependencies

+- @capacitor
+  - to build the android app
+- react v18
-- react query
+- react query v5
   - async state management
   - dev tools is a dependency because it's an actual component that gets stripped on prod
+- react-router-dom v6
-- tinymce
+- tinymce v4
   - text editor
-- vite
+- vite v5
   - needed to build, Netlify doesn't install dev dependencies in the build

+### Dependencies that can be removed

+- framer motion

 ---